This post may contain affiliate links. Read the full disclosure here.

 I oscillated wildly between being an extremely neglectful plant parent to being a chronic over waterer, and let me tell you: your plants won’t thank you for either of those things and definitely not both.

-So, to my Monstera Deliciosa, Dracaena Margintata Tricolor, Yucca, and spider plant, thank you.
+So, to my Monstera Deliciosa, Dracaena Margintata Tricolor, Yucca, and spider plant: thank you.

 You’ve put up with a lot.
 I promise I’ve changed.

-Watering was something that seemed so fundamental, and whilst it’s not exactly rocket science, my preconceptions of what plants require took a lot of overriding.
 I assumed that watering every day was best practice, which I’d keep up for a fortnight and then completely forget about my plants for months.
-And then repear the cycle.
+And then repeat the cycle.

 This is a monster of a post btw.
 If you cba, watch the video.